ajenstory/about/README.md

 #### What I'm working on now

-- A [personal site](https://github.com/ajenstory) that will be a digital garden of sorts.
-I also plan to share projects I am working on, and share some writing 👩🏻‍💻
+- A [personal portfolio and site](https://jencorbett.dev).
+A digital garden of sorts.
+Space to share projects I am working on, and publish writing 👩🏻‍💻

 #### What I'm working on next